Tensor diagrams and cluster combinatorics at punctures: From compatible collections to dosps

 We have the following relationship between this recipe and the mutation rule \eqref{eq:exchangemonomials} for $P$-cluster variables.
 Given a $P$-seed and mutable vertex $v$ in the underlying quiver, we denote by $\kappa(v) := \sum_{u \to v}{\rm wt}(u) \in P^{\mathbb{M}_\circ}$ the weight of the right hand side of the exchange relation describing mutation in direction $v$ out of the current seed. \begin{proposition} Let $\mathcal{C}$ be the $P$-cluster of a $P$-seed in the good part of the exchange graph determining an osp $\Pi_p(\mathcal{C})$ at each puncture $p$.
 Then each of the weight vectors $\pi_p(\kappa(v))$, as $v$ varies of the vertices of the $P$-seed, lies in the closed Weyl region $\overline{C_{\Pi_p(\mathcal{C})}}$. \end{proposition}

 That is, while the coordinate equalities described by $\Pi_p(\mathcal{C})$ need not hold for the $P$-cluster variables at $p$, they do hold for the weights of each exchange relation out of this $P$-cluster.
 In particular, the exchange relations for each $P$-cluster have pairwise $W$-sortable weights.
-This is a nontrivial assertion which might possibly be proved inductively by a careful analysis of the mutation rule \eqref{eq:exchangemonomials}.
-We think such a proof would go a long way towards establishing Conjecture~\ref{conj:Pclusterconjecture}.
+This is a nontrivial assertion which might possibly be proved inductively by a careful analysis of the mutation rule \eqref{eq:exchangemonomials} and might be easier to prove than Conjecture~\ref{conj:Pclusterconjecture} itself.

 \begin{proof} By Proposition~\ref{prop:goodimpliessymmetrical}, vertices in each equivalence class $\mathcal{O}_i \subset \pi_p(\mathcal{C})$ are symmetrical in the corresponding quiver, so their contribution to \eqref{eq:exchangemonomials} is symmetrical.
 So the weight vector $\pi_p(\kappa)$ is a nonnegative linear combination of the vectors ${\rm sum}\, \mathcal{O}_i$ as $i$ ranges over the root-conjugacy classes in $\pi_p(\mathcal{C})$.
 Each vector ${\rm sum}\, \mathcal{O}_i$ lies in the closure $\overline{C_{\Pi_p(\mathcal{C})}}$ by Lemma~\ref{lem:orbitsums} (this was the definition of $\Pi_p(\mathcal{C})$), hence so does $\pi_p(\kappa)$ since the closed Weyl region is a cone. \end{proof}